torfoes/ScriptSearch/README.md

 ```

 Due to utilizing OpenAI's embedding features to generate semantic-based vectors for both the transcript and query, an OpenAI API key is required
 to run the following web app.

-A database is required to store the vector embeddings returned by the OpenAI API.
-From the database, vector-based distance calculations can be made
+A database is also required to store the vector embeddings returned by the OpenAI API.

+Without the API key and a database to store these embeddings, similarity calculations cannot be done.

+## Core Algorithm Explanation

+From the database, vector-based euclidean distance calculations can be made
 utilizing the following pSQL command:

 ```psql